Hello!

 →This is the risk-on phenomenon.

-I personally feel that the yen has become stronger.
 I don't think it's because the Japanese yen is a very safe asset.

-In fact, the euro had a negative interest rate and was lower than the Japanese yen.
+Before the current coronavirus economic crisis, the euro actually had negative interest rates, which were lower than the Japanese yen.

 The interest rate differential between the yen and the dollar will narrow, causing the yen to appreciate.